owen-od/Filmophile/README.md

 - View sample of top, upcoming and popular movies on movie sliders on home page.
 - View latest curated articles/features on home page.
 - Read curated articles/content.
-View and navigate to movies associated with articles/content.
+View and navigate to movies associated with articles/content from article page.
-- View/navigate to associated articles/content.
+- View/navigate to associated articles from article page.
-- View all top, upcoming and popular movies on individual pages
+- View all top, upcoming and popular movies on individual movie pages.
 - Navigate through top, upcoming and popular movies by page (which brings user back to top when page changed).
 - Search for movies based on text input.
 - Sort movies based on a number of criteria, such as rating (asc and desc), release date (asc and desc), title.